Skip to main content

 Putting it all together

-Here’s a complete example of a framework-based app that uses AI, identity, and navigation — the most common combination:
+Here’s a complete example of a framework-based app that uses AI, identity, and theme — the most common combination:

 export default function App() {